How to stay calm during Clearingby Abby Danecki

-It’s likely there are few days that fill students with as much excitement, dread and anxiety as Results Day.
+There are probably few days that fill students with as much excitement, dread and anxiety as Results Day.

-But it is possible to step back and consider how you can make your Results Day, and specifically applying through Clearing, as calm and straightforward as possible.
-So, below, we’ve listed just a few ways you can stay calm during Clearing.
+But it is possible to step back and consider how you can make your Results Day - and specifically applying through Clearing - as calm and straightforward as possible.
+Below, we’ve listed just a few ways that might help.

 1. Remember you’re not alone

-Take a deep breath and remember you are following in the footsteps of countless students who are now successful, happy graduates who had the time of their lives throughout university.
+If Results Day has its hiccups, take a deep breath and remember you're following in the footsteps of countless students who are now successful, happy graduates who had the time of their lives throughout university.